tp/page/content/articles/2019-09-18-nested-listviews-in-flutter/index.md

 ## `SliverList`s inside a `CustomScrollView`

 The above approach of flattening the list is in my opinion a good approach to render such a grouped list view, but it's only suitable for lists that have few row types.
-Should you ever have the need to render lists from different domains in a single list, then a `CustomScrollView` with `SliverList`s for each specific type of list seem like a better approach in my opinion.
+Should you ever have the need to render lists from different domains in a single list after another, then a `CustomScrollView` with `SliverList`s for each specific type of list seem like a better approach in my opinion.
 I'll write up an explanation and code example on those in a follow up post.

 ## Recap